50 Kitchens That Make A Case For Color

-Does color have a place in the kitchen?
-We say yes!
-It’s easy to play it safe with neutrals, but committing to color can have big payoffs.
-Need proof?
-Just look at this galley kitchen brought to life with bold wallpaper and soft green cabinets, or this vibrant blue and red kitchen by Sarah Richardson Design.
-Whether it’s bold lower cabinets, an accent backsplash or a bright, splashy wallpaper, click through for 40 inspiring ideas that prove color has a place in the heart of your home.
+It’s easy to play it safe with neutrals, but more and more homeowners are committing to color in every area of the home.
+The classic white kitchen isn’t going anywhere, but make no mistake, colorful kitchen cabinetry packs a wow factor that’s impactful, personality filled and fresh.
+Just look at this modern millennial kitchen with fresh mint cabinets or a modern farmhouse‘s eye-catching emerald pantry.
+Whether it’s bold lower cabinets, an accent backsplash or a bright wallpaper, click through for 50 inspiring ideas that prove color has a place in the heart of your home.

-Gorged in a grey-blue hue, the kitchen cabinets in the 2018 Princess Margaret Showhome designed by Brian Gluckstein creates a cooling effect for a kitchen that is as relaxing as it looks.
+The grey-blue kitchen cabinets in the 2018 Princess Margaret Showhome designed by Brian Gluckstein creates a cooling effect for a kitchen that’s serene and sophisticated.

 Emulating the wild tones of the tropics — feathery flamingo pink, deep sea blue and vibrant emerald green — this color-packed kitchen is a daring feast for the eyes.